web-dave/webdave.de/src/assets/posts/angular-elements.md

  }
 ```

-You can also Observe HTML Attributes changes.
+You can also observe HTML attributes changes.

 ```typescript
  static get observedAttributes() {